 Your doctor will evaluate your test results, factor in your age, ethnicity, and any other relevant factors, and let you know whether your results suggest more testing.

 Because PSA is naturally produced at a very low level by the healthy prostate, a man with a larger-than-usual prostate may have a higher-than-usual PSA level.
 Your doctor will be able to detect this with a DRE, and will take this into consideration when looking at your PSA test results.

 Prostatitis is a painful condition in which the prostate is inflamed, swollen, and tender.
-It can be caused by a bacterial infection or just simply be inflamed.
-In some cases, an elevated PSA level may be another effect of this illness.
+It is often caused by a bacterial infection, though sometimes the cause is unknown.
+In some cases, an elevated PSA level may be another effect of this condition.

 4. Benign prostatic hyperplasia (BPH)

 Different from simply having a larger-than-usual prostate, BPH is an enlarged prostate.
 It’s common among men over 50, and it may make urination or ejaculation difficult, which could send you to the doctor to have it checked.
 Along with the swelling, a prostate with BPH may produce more PSA than usual.
 Your doctor may recommend additional tests to confirm BPH.

 An infection of the urinary tract, as well as irritation caused by medical procedures involving the urethra or bladder, may irritate the prostate and cause it to produce more PSA.
 If you have experienced any of these, be sure to let your doctor know.
 You’ll need to give the area some time to heal and calm down before running a PSA test.

 Any prostate stimulation can trigger the release of extra PSA.
 This can include ejaculation and vigorous exercise, especially bike riding – but even having a DRE can raise PSA levels.
 For this reason, doctors usually draw blood before performing the DRE to avoid affecting the PSA test results.